Joy (Staxx song)

-"Joy" is a song by British house music studio project Staxx, assembled by producers Simon Thorne and Tom Jones.
-It was released in 1993 as a single only and features singer Carol Leeming, becoming a number-one hit on both the Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart.
+"Joy" is the debut single by British house music studio project Staxx, assembled by producers Simon Thorne and Tom Jones.
+It was released in 1993 by Champion Records and Free Spiritand, and features British singer Carol Leeming, becoming a number-one hit on both the US Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart.
 On the UK Singles Chart, it peaked at number 25.
-Its music video was directed by Lindy Heymann.
+In 1997, the song was re-released in a new remix, reaching number 14 in the UK.
+The accompanying music video was directed by British director Lindy Heymann, featuring Leeming and two female dancers performing in an empty swimming pool.

 Chart performance

-"Joy" was a club staple and a notable hit on the charts in several countries, peaking at number-one on both the Billboard Hot Dance Club Play chart in the US (in February 1994) and the RPM Dance/Urban chart in Canada (in May 1994).
-In Europe, it was a top 20 hit in Denmark (20), and a top 30 hit in Switzerland (30) and the UK.
+"Joy" was a club staple and a notable hit on the charts in several countries, peaking at number-one on both the US Billboard Hot Dance Club Play chart in February 1994 and the Canadian RPM Dance/Urban chart in May 1994.
+In Europe, it was a top-20 hit in Denmark (20), and a top-30 hit in Switzerland (30), and the UK.
 In the latter, it peaked at number 25 in its third week at the UK Singles Chart, on October 10, 1993.
-On the UK Dance Singles Chart, it hit number two.
-In the Netherlands, "Joy" was a top 40 hit, reaching number 33.
-On the Eurochart Hot 100, it reached its highest position as number 70, while on the European Dance Radio Chart, it peaked at number six.
-In Australia, it reached number 90.
+On the Music Week Dance Singles chart, it hit number two, behind Frankie Goes to Hollywood's "Relax".
+In the Netherlands, "Joy" was a top-40 hit, reaching number 33.
+On the Eurochart Hot 100, it reached its highest position as number 70, after debuting at number 97 on 23 October 1993, when the single charted in the UK.
+Later, in February 1994, "Joy" peaked at number six on the European Dance Radio Chart.
+Elsewhere, the song was a top-90 hit in Australia, reaching number 90 on the ARIA singles chart.

-In 1997, the song was released in a new remix, this time reaching number 14 on the UK Singles Chart, number five on the UK Dance Singles Chart and number two on the UK Club Chart.
+In 1997, "Joy" was released in a new remix, this time peaking at number 14 on the UK Singles Chart, number five on the UK Dance Singles Chart and number two on the Record Mirror Club Chart.